goatmilkkk/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the Graphical User Interface(GUI) will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **When entering parameters**, you are unable to add special characters into your parameter.
 However, you are allowed to use hyphen, `-`, in your MedicalHistory
    e.g. if the parameter is `n/Hiller s/o Tim`, the `NAME` input will be rejected.
-To remedy this, please use a whitespace instead.
+To remedy this, please omit the `/` instead.
 3. **For foreigner patients**, we are unable to use this app as they do not have an `NRIC`.
 Unfortunately this cannot be remedied at this point in time.

 --------------------------------------------------------------------------------------------------------------------